Notice: This page requires JavaScript to function properly.

 4. RDS Management

-In the previous chapter, we wrote HTML code that allows us to feed the turtle, and in this code, we used an image that we uploaded to AWS S3 in a public bucket.
-But you may have noticed that reading the code from there was quite inconvenient due to the large number of styles.
+We created some HTML code that lets us feed the turtle, and in this code, we used an image that we uploaded to AWS S3 in a public bucket.
+You might have noticed, though, that reading the code directly from there was quite inconvenient due to the large number of styles.

-I'm leading up to the fact that we can also upload certain code snippets to AWS S3, just like images.
-For example, in our case, it would be convenient to upload CSS styles for our HTML pages or applications to AWS in order to save space in the code.
+This leads us to the idea that we can also upload certain code snippets to AWS S3, just like we do with images.
+For example, in our case, it would be really convenient to upload CSS styles for our HTML pages or applications to AWS, helping us keep the code cleaner and more organized.

 Let's take a look at the style file I want to upload to the storage: